wmorgan/dcos-docs/1.8/administration/overlay-networks/index.md

 menu_order: 11.5
 ---

-DC/OS supports virtual networking through CNI (Container Network Interface) for `MesosContainerizer`, and Docker libnetwork for `DockerContainerizer`.
-The DC/OS overlay network provides an out-of-the-box virtual networking solution, using CNI and libnetwork, that provides an ip-per-container solution for Mesos and Docker containers alike.
-DC/OS overlay network allows containers launched through the `MesosContainerizer` or `DockerContainerizer` to co-exist in the same IP network, with the containers being allocated their own unique IP addresses.
+The DC/OS overlay network feature is an out-of-the-box virtual networking solution that provides an ip-per-container for Mesos and Docker containers alike.
+The DC/OS overlay network uses CNI (Container Network Interface) for the MesosContainerizer and Docker libnetwork for the DockerContainerizer.

+DC/OS overlay networks allow containers launched through the MesosContainerizer or DockerContainerizer to co-exist on the same IP network, allocating each container their own unique IP address.
 DC/OS overlay networks offer the following advantages:

 * Both Mesos and Docker containers can communicate from within a single node and between nodes on a cluster.